Riku (Kingdom Hearts): Reception

-In "Playing God: An Analysis of Video Game Religion", Riku's inner struggle with the darkness and his eventual sacrifice to seal himself in the Door to Darkness was seen as a reference to the gates of hell being unleashed as demons are about to take over the planet; Riku's actions make him look like Jesus Christ in his sacrifice to save the universe.
-Riku's constant struggles with Xenahort were as how people face the idea of Christian facing the devil's temptation and choosing the light of Christ instead.
-Riku was also compared with the inner struggle for Muslims to be better people, giving Kingdom Hearts multiple varieties of themes the narrative touches.
-Riku's new Keyblade, Braveheart, was commented on by Syfy as being one of the most interesting Keyblade designs in the game, citing parallels with the Keyblade Fenrir in Kingdom Hearts II.

 Hardcore Gamer liked the inclusion of Riku as a playable character in the Kingdom Hearts III DLC, but lamented his few possible fights.
 The character's inclusion in the Tokyo Metropolitan Government Building during the Kingdom Hearts III secret ending was the subject of analysis as to whether he could interact with the cast from The World Ends with You as well as Yozora.
 With the end of Re Mind, GameInformer said that Riku came across as a more developed character than Sora, despite Sora being the protagonist.
 With the ending of Kingdom Hearts III and the first trailer of Kingdom Hearts IV, GameRant believed Riku should no longer appear in future games as across all games Riku has dealt with a character arc that dealed with his corruption to his redemption throughout his multiple encounters with Xehanort's alteregos.
 Although Riku keeps looking to the missing Sora in the end of Kingdom Hearts III, GameRant said that "After everything the character has been through, he deserves a break".

 The performance of David Gallagher as Riku, along with Haley Joel Osment as Sora and Willa Holland as Aqua, was praised by GamesRadar and Hardcore Gamer as one of the best performances in Dream Drop Distance and Kingdom Hearts III.
 His inclusion as a playable character in 3D was also praised due to his dynamic with Sora.
 Koinya lamented the fact that Mamoru Miyano's work was never made available for a Western audience, considering him talented alongside Miyu Irino as Sora.
 In a poll from Famitsu, Riku was voted as the series' fourth best male character.